Better health in our 30s

 Even without any added risk factors, it’s still wise to have a blood test to check for markers such as cholesterol and blood sugar every few years.
 For women, cervical screening (recommended from age 25) should continue.

-Risks, early warning signs and symptoms
+Risks and early warning signs

 The 30s is a time to pay attention to what your body is telling you because a lot of early warning signs can be dealt with and lifestyle changes made before they turn into problems.
 For example, our metabolism starts to slow down in our 30s which often means putting on weight.
 If addressed early by adjusting diet and increasing exercise, some serious problems that are often associated with being overweight – heart disease; diabetes; thyroid dysfunction; etc – can be avoided.